Green-fronted Hummingbird

 Three subspecies:

-Distribution: Southern Mexico, from eastern Guerrero to western Oaxaca, and eastern Oaxaca to central Chiapas.
+Distribution: Southern Mexico, from eastern Guerrero to western Oaxaca, and from eastern Oaxaca to central Chiapas.

 Distribution: Southern Mexico, primarily in central and southern Oaxaca.